 - Modern Slavery: we strive to ensure there is no slavery or human trafficking within any part of our business or supply chain.
 Our approach to procurement of resources reflects the commitment to act ethically, in line with the Ethical Trade Initiative (ETI) Base Code as the minimum labour standards we expect from our suppliers, as well as requiring compliance with the Modern Slavery Act 2015. - Conflicts of Interest: all employees have the duty to avoid business relationships, financial or otherwise, direct, or indirect, that could have negative impact on us or them.
 Our Conflicts of Interest policy is set out in the Compliance Manual. - Whistleblowing: we are committed to avoiding malpractice through informal consultation with workers, who are expected to highlight areas of concern either to their manager, our Whistleblowing Officer (Andy Colman) or the relevant regulatory body.
 Yoo Capital will, within a reasonable period, investigate the matter and, if requested, report back to the employee.
 Data collected from any point at which the individual makes the report is held securely and accessed by, and disclosed to, individuals only for the purposes of dealing with the disclosure.
 Employees are also provided with the contact details of Public Concern at Work, an independent whistleblowing charity. - Data Protection: we have an internal data protection policy and are committed to being transparent about how we collect and use personal data.
 We have appointed Alexandra Head, Head of Administration, as the person with responsibility for data protection compliance within Yoo Capital.
-For more information, please see our Privacy Policy. - Anti-bribery and Corruption: Yoo Capital takes a zero-tolerance approach to bribery and corruption, and we strictly prohibit any form of unethical inducement or payment including facilitation payments and kickbacks or any conduct which might conflict with our interests or compromise Yoo Capital's integrity.
-We fully comply with Bribery Act 2010. - Equal Opportunities: all employees and those that we work with are expected to adhere to our Equal Opportunities and Dignity at Work policy.
-We aim to create and maintain a work environment that ensures no employee is treated less favourably on the grounds of or assumption about their gender, sexual orientation, race, or ethnic origin, marital or parental status, age, religion, political conviction, membership of a trade union, disability and pregnancy and shared parental leave.
-Managers have a responsibility to investigate all situations that are brought to their attention.
-Our dignity at work policy also covers harassment, bullying and victimisation which are considered gross misconduct and for which an employee may be summarily dismissed.
+For more information, please see our Privacy Policy.

+- comply with Bribery Act 2010. - dismissed.